Supply chain security for agentic AI

 • Monitor for drift using SecureClaw or equivalent; alert on unauthorized changes.

-• SlowMist’s Brain Git: version-control all cognitive state files in git, enabling rollback to a known-good configuration.
+• SlowMist’s Brain Git: version-controls all cognitive state files in git, enabling rollback to a known-good configuration.

-Even a clean-at-install skill can behave differently at runtime:
+A skill that is clean at install can behave differently at runtime:

-• Establish behavioral baselines per skill/tool (what API calls does it normally make? what data does it read/write?).
+• Establish behavioral baselines per skill or tool: what API calls it normally makes, what data it reads and writes.

 • See Agent Observability for the monitoring stack.